chromium/chromium/content/test/data/accessibility/readme.md

   input.accessibilityAttributeNames.has(AXInvalid)
 ```

-Parameterized attributes are also supported, for example:
+Parameterized attributes are also supported.
+For example:

 `paragraph.AXTextMarkerForIndex(0)`